-Years ago, when I was a child, my step-father taught me a few things about cooking.
-He is a great cook and one of the foods he likes to tinker with is Chinese food.
+Years ago, when I was a child, my step-dad taught me a few things about cooking.
+He’s a great cook and one of the foods he likes to tinker with is Chinese food.
 When I got married, I had him give me his recipe for sweet and sour chicken.
 Now, I’ve tinkered with this recipe myself over the years and made it my own.
 It’s sweet and tangy and has lots of flavor.
 I’m giving you the recipe for both the deep fried chicken as well as the version we use ourselves.
 We prefer our food not fried.
 Feel free to tinker with this yourself and find out which version you like best.

 Sweet and Sour Sauce

 - 2 tbsp corn starch

 - 2 tbsp water